redisson/redisson/docs/data-and-services/bitvectorstore.md

 ## BitVectorStore

+*This feature is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition.*

 Java implementation of Valkey or Redis based [RBitVectorStore](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RBitVectorStore.html) object is a distributed store of 64-bit vectors mapped by keys, with fast server-side filtering by bitmask.
 Two distinct keys may map to vectors with identical values; they remain distinct entries.
 Maximum number of stored vectors is limited to `4 294 967 295`.
 This object is thread-safe.

+Requires Redis 7.0.0+ or any Valkey version.

 Supported match predicates (where `v` is a stored vector):